Martone: Mazzone's Tower

-Almost certainly, Martone, together with the neighbouring S. Giovanni di Gerace, was part of a highly defensive system of watchtowers.
-Still today, in the suburb of Solleria (Sujeria) the remains of a tower which may be dated to the 16th century still stand.
+Martone, together with the neighbouring S. Giovanni di Gerace, was likely part of a highly defensive system of watchtowers.
+In the suburb of Solleria (Sujeria), the remains of a tower, which may be dated to the 16th century, still stand.
 During the kingdom of the Bourbons, an optic telegraph was installed, intended for conventional signals to be sent across long distances.

-The construction is a quadrangular tower dominating the beneath extending Vallata del Torbido, of which remains the ruins of the basement containing four buttresses.
-On the ground floor, on the left side of the access door, the evidence of the 'barrel-volt' ceiling that must have covered the inside rooms can still be seen.
+The construction is a quadrangular tower dominating the beneath extending Vallata del Torbido, of which remain the ruins of the basement containing four buttresses.
+On the ground floor, on the left side of the access door, the evidence of the barrel-vault ceiling that must have covered the inside rooms can still be seen.

-The tower was made of stone consisting of one only square-shaped room, in which were billeted the guard corps and the horses.
+The tower was made of stone, consisting of one square-shaped room, in which were billeted the guard corps and the horses.
 On the higher level, it was divided horizontally by wooden scaffolding interconnected by wooden ladders.

 In the past, the Valle del Torbido had a system of defensive watchtowers.
 The first was erected in the vicinity of the train station of Gioiosa Ionica (Torre Vecchia, 'Old Tower'); the other, closer, was Torre Galea or Cavalleria.
-Torre Elisabetta, instead, appears to have risen on the road leading to Gioiosa Ionica in the suburb of the same name, whilst, higher on the rock the castle which formed part of the defensive system dominates imposingly.
+Torre Elisabetta, instead, appears to have risen on the road leading to Gioiosa Ionica in the suburb of the same name, whilst, higher on the rock, the castle, which formed part of the defensive system, dominates imposingly.

-From the tower, it was possible to communicate with the one in S. Giovanni di Gerace, situated in the locality of Torre or Licone, and with the Grotteria castle which closed the system of watching and transmissions.
+From the tower, it was possible to communicate with the one in S. Giovanni di Gerace, situated in the locality of Torre or Licone, and with the Grotteria castle, which closed the system of watching and transmissions.

-Two of the five martyrs of Gerace, Pietro Mazzone of Roccella Jonica and Gaetano Ruffo of Bovalino, during the revolutionary upsurge of 1847 found refuge in a property of Mazzone to avoid Spanish troops.
+Two of the five martyrs of Gerace, Pietro Mazzone of Roccella Jonica and Gaetano Ruffo of Bovalino, during the revolutionary upsurge of 1847, found refuge in a property of Mazzone to avoid Spanish troops.
 There was a bounty placed on them of 1,000 ducats each for whoever captured them alive and 300 ducats for whoever found them dead.
-Several days later, however, the Civic Guard of General Nunziante was able to capture them and they were executed on 2 October 1847 in the Plane of Gerace together with the other leaders of the revolt: Michele Bello of Siderno, Domenico Salvadori of Caraffa del Bianco and Rocco Verducci of Bianco.
+Several days later, however, the Civic Guard of General Nunziante captured them.
+They were later executed on 2 October 1847 in the Plane of Gerace, together with the other leaders of the revolt: Michele Bello of Siderno, Domenico Salvadori of Caraffa del Bianco, and Rocco Verducci of Bianco.